Best POD Coffee Machines

-Given that you’ve found this article, you’re clearly looking for the best pod coffee brewing tool, which tells me you want decent coffee however that practicality is of particular importance to you.
+Given that you’ve found this article, you’re clearly looking for the best pod coffee machine, which tells me you want decent coffee but that convenience is of particular importance to you.

-You’re probably a busy person who can’t start the day without coffee, nevertheless who likewise can’t be spending half an hour messing about with a morning coffee ritual, and this is literally what the best pod coffee machines are all about.
+You’re probably a busy person who can’t start the day without coffee, but who likewise can’t be spending half an hour messing about with a morning coffee ritual, and this is actually what the perfect pod coffee machines are all about.

-Nevertheless keep reading, because while many pod coffee machines are similar when it comes to ease of utilize, they’re not all the same at all when it comes to other factors, including coffee quality.
+However keep reading, due to the truth that while many pod coffee machines are similar when it comes to ease of utilize, they’re not all the same at all when it comes to other factors, including coffee quality.

-The first ever pod machine was invented by a chap referred to as Eric Favre, back in the mid 70s, believe it or not.
-He was Swiss, his wife was Italian, and she liked to tease him about the “bland” coffee they drank in Switzerland, compared to Italian espresso.
+The first ever pod machine was invented by a chap known as Eric Favre, back in the mid 70s, believe it or not.
+He was Swiss, his wife was Italian, and she liked to tease him about the “bland” coffee they drank in Switzerland, compared to Italian espresso coffee.

-Inspired by this marital banter, he decided to try to invent a home coffee machine that would replicate the coffee which had brewed a particular coffee bar in Rome hugely popular.
+Inspired by this marital banter, he decided to try to invent a home coffee makeking device that would replicate the coffee which had brewed a particular coffee bar in Rome hugely popular.

-This clever bloke investigated and found that the difference between this coffee shop which had punters queuing out of the door, vs other not so busy cafes nearby in Rome, was the specific procedure the Baristas used with their lever machines which he determined would be increasing the level of oxidization of the coffee.
+This clever bloke investigated and found that the difference between this coffee shop which had punters queuing out of the door, vs other not so busy cafes nearby in Rome, was the specific technique the Baristas used with their lever machines which he determined would be increasing the degree of oxidization of the coffee.

 You haven’t heard of this machine?
-I think you probably have ;-), it’s known as Nespresso!
+I think you probably have ;-), it’s called Nespresso!

 Mr. Favre had to play the long game to sell this machine to Nestle’, he ended up working for them in their warehouse initially, working his way up to being among their food scientists.